TaalVerena/cuppa-cake/README.md

 - Buttons: The "Let's Get Baking" button on the landing page, "Contact Us" and "Subscribe" buttons in the footer, as well as the select buttons throughout the site, making these key interactive elements stand out with a warm, inviting appeal.
 - Headings & Highlighted Text: Used in prominent headings, product names, FAQ and profile page, drawing attention and create a welcoming, friendly atmosphere.
 - Links & Accents: Accentuating important elements, providing a playful contrast against the more serene background.

+### Typography

+The primary font used for Cuppa Cake is 'Lato', a sans-serif typeface that offers a clean and modern look.
+The font is used throughout the site for headings, paragraphs, and buttons, ensuring a consistent and professional design.

 ## Features
 ### Existing Features